 Lombok’s Secret Gili Islands: Complete Guide

 Tucked away on the remote Sekotong Peninsula, the Secret Gili Islands offer an entirely different vibe from their more famous northern counterparts.
 Here, you won’t find crowded beaches, bustling resorts, or lively bars.
-Instead, you’ll discover some of Lombok’s best snorkeling spots, serene white sand beaches, and a peaceful, laid-back island vibe.
+Instead, you’ll discover some of Lombok’s best snorkeling spots, unbeatable white sand beaches, and a peaceful, laid-back island vibe.

 Getting there might seem tricky, but with our help, it’s a lot simpler than you’d think.
 Let’s find out below.